Dissipative Unified Dark Fluid Model: Conclusions

-A dissipative unified dark fluid model is considered which has an adiabatic EoS part that can asymptotes between two power laws, so that it has the ability of smooth transition between dust and DE equations of state.
+A dissipative unified dark fluid model is considered.
+The EoS of the cosmic fluid can asymptote between two power laws so that it has the ability of smooth transition between dust and DE equations of state.
 The dissipative effects are added as a natural candidate of the real fluid.
-These dissipative effects are described by bulk viscosity with constant coefficient where the shear viscosity is excluded due to the isotropy of the universe.
-The model is analyzed using the theory of dynamical system where the phase space method can give expectations about the evolution of the model and the asymptotic behavior of its different classes of solution without exactly solving the equations.
+These dissipative effects are described by bulk viscosity with constant coefficient.
+The shear viscosity is excluded due to the isotropy of the universe.
+The model is analyzed using the theory of dynamical systems.
 The phase portrait of the model showed that it has three solution classes.
 Two of these solutions contradict observational constraints of our universe.
-The third solution which has $+ve \; H$ and $-ve \; \dot H$ matches the dynamics of our universe, and, due to \cite{aawad}, it is free from future finite time singularities of types $I$, $II$, and $III$.
+The third solution with positive $H$ and negative $\dot H$ matches the dynamics of our universe, and, due to the work of Awad \cite{aawad}, it is free from future finite time singularities of types $I$, $II$, and $III$.
 We then adopted such a solution.

-The parameters of the model are constrained through its asymptotic behavior as a first step.
-This shows that two out of the five parameters are not independent, we chose them to be $\beta$ and $r$.
-Accordingly, only three parameters will remain free, $\alpha$, $s$, and $\zeta_0$.
-We constrain these parameters using many observational constraints like today's value of deceleration parameter, the redshift value of deceleration-acceleration transition, and the age of the universe.
+The parameters of the model are then constrained.
+The behavior of the model at the early time showed that two out of the five parameters are not independent, we chose them to be $\beta$ and $r$.
+Accordingly, only three parameters remain free, $\alpha$, $s$, and $\zeta_0$.
+We constrain these parameters using many observational constraints: today's value of deceleration parameter, the redshift value of deceleration-acceleration transition, and the age of the universe.

-The $Om(z)$ diagnostic test is used to identify the model category, whether it is quintessence-like or phantom-like model.
-It shows that it is basically quintessence although it slides through the phantom barrier before it continues as a quintessence in the region near present.